Western Clydesdales: "Galloping Clydesdales"

 Historically, the Clydesdales were the representative team for the Toowoomba Rugby League competition.
 They competed in the Bulimba Cup between 1925 and 1972, winning on sixteen occasions.
 In 1924, the team defeated England, New Zealand, Brisbane, Ipswich, the New South Wales state side and New South Wales Rugby Football League premiership holders, South Sydney.
 The win against the English touring side was noteworthy as it was the first time England had ever lost to a provincial side.
 The team, with a large number of incumbent Australian and Queensland players, was coined the "Galloping Clydesdales".

 Players to represent Australia while playing for the Clydesdales include Herb Steinohrt, Duncan Thompson, Tom Gorman, Mick Masden, Dan Dempsey and Duncan Hall.

 Winfield State League (1982-1995)

 In 1982, the Clydesdales joined the Winfield State League.
 They were eliminated in the semi-final stage in the 1987, 1988, 1989, 1992, 1993 and 1995 seasons.
-During the 1992 season, Toowoomba was re-named the South-West Division.
+During the 1992 season, Toowoomba was renamed the South-West Division.

 Queensland Cup (1996-2006)

 Toowoomba played in the inaugural season of the Queensland Cup in 1996, finishing as minor premiers.
-They claimed their first premiership with a 8-6 win against the Redcliffe Dolphins at Lang Park.
+They claimed their first premiership with a 8–6 win against the Redcliffe Dolphins at Lang Park.
 The next two seasons were not as successful, with Toowoomba dropping to 15th place in the 1998 Queensland Cup regular season.